has served as a battleground between conservative

 used in both Rev.

-city never actually rests upon New
+that the enormous city never actually rests upon

 but rather is suspended as a satellite city,

 perhaps in geosynchronous orbit above the land

 of Israel on New